alexdvornikov/alexdvornikov.github.io/_posts/2016-12-7-teaching.markdown

 Faculty Evaluations
 <hr/> **ratemyprofessors.com** A great teacher who is excited to teach.
 However, be prepared as physics isn't the easiest subject.
-Most of the time you deal with conceptual things, but Alex does a good job at explaining things thoroughly.
+Most of the time you deal with conceptual things, but Alex does a good job at explaining thoroughly.
 As someone who always sucked at physics, this class was a lifesaver.
 Would recommend.
-<hr/> **ratemyprofessors.com** Alex is very passionate about physics and he'ss always excited to talk about it.
+<hr/> **ratemyprofessors.com** Alex is very passionate about physics and he's always excited to talk about it.
 You'd be in a good shape if you read the textbook ahead because his lectures are fast.
 I thought he's sarcastic at the beginning but he's actually very nice, understanding, and caring once you talk to him.
 Make sure to attend lectures before exams.